What is body image?

 You can also send your child positive messages about herself by focusing on her body’s abilities, rather than the way her body looks.

-The most important positives in your child’s life aren’t based on his size or shape, so you can let your child know how proud you are of things like his sense of humour, effort at school, helpfulness or other special skills.
+The most important positives in your child’s life aren’t related to his size or shape, so you can let your child know how proud you are of things like his sense of humour, effort at school, helpfulness or other special skills.
 You can also help your child spend time on interests and activities that make him feel good.

 Body image for young people with special needs

-For young people with special needs, this can be more difficult, especially if their body is physically disabled or causes them pain and difficulty.
-Your child might also feel excluded from discussions of body image because people with their particular body type aren’t often seen or discussed in the media.
+Developing a healthy body image can be harder for young people with special needs, especially if their bodies are physically disabled or cause them pain and difficulty.
+Your child might also feel left out of discussions about body image because people with her particular body type aren’t often seen or talked about in the media.